rsyncOSX/mydocsy/content/en/docs/settings/networksettings.md

 - If "on", the estimated tasks, by URL-action, will be Synchronized without any possibility to abort the action.

+**Hide the Sidebar on startup**

+- the sidebar may be concealed, when on the sidebar will be hidden when RsyncUI start

 **Confirm Execution:**

 - See below.